Lost logbook transcripts

 This transcript finishes abruptly, because the person came to talk to me and was asking me for money.
 My Spanish was limited, but I understood that he wanted money.
 He said that we had to pay to stay at this dock.
-I tried to explain that we thought there was fuel here, and that we were going to leave as soon as possible but he wanted to charge me for a whole night's stay even if we'd only been here for 30 minutes (it wasn't cheap).
+I tried to explain that we thought there was fuel here, and that we were going to leave as soon as possible, but he wanted to charge us for a whole night's stay even if we'd only been here for 30 minutes (it wasn't cheap).
 I was very glad to see Devine return with the diesel, and two young locals.
-They spoke good enough English and could help us translate.
+They spoke good enough English, and could help us translate.
 They told us that he wouldn't let us leave without paying something, but they had somehow negotiated a lower price for our stay on this dock overnight.
-We weren't glad that we had to pay for a whole night's stay, but we relented and paid the man.
+We weren't glad that we had to pay for a whole night's stay, but we relented, and paid the man.
 We thanked the two locals and asked that they come by later today for some beer.
 In the meantime, we explored the area by foot.
 The area around the marina basin had amazing statues, featuring anthropomorphic deities and other fantastical creatures.
 The two locals who drove Devine to Pemex came to see us later, and we shared cans of Modelo.

 Early the next day, we left for La Paz.
 We finished fixing the mainsail underway.
 We used a hand drill to make the holes to make it easer to pass the needle and thread.
 What would have taken hours, was done very quickly using this method.